RobertBoes/inertia-breadcrumbs/README.md

 }
 ```

+## Ignoring the query string when determining the current URL

+By default, the full request URL will be used to check for the current url, meaning a breadcrumb defined for `/users/{id}` will match `/users/1`, but not `/users/1?foo=bar`.
+To change this behaviour and completely ignore the query string, change `ignore_query` to `true` in the `config/inertia-breadcrumbs.php` file.

 ### Notes on using `glhd/gretel`

 `glhd/gretel` shares the breadcrumbs automatically if it detects Inertia is installed and shares the props with the same key (`breadcrumbs`).
 If you want to use this package with gretel you should disable their automatic sharing by updating the config: